dylanhogg/google_tuning_playbook/README.md

 # Deep Learning Tuning Playbook

-Custom adaption with click to expand sections expanded.
+Custom adaption of [original](http://github.com/google-research/tuning_playbook) with 'click to expand' sections expanded.
 Also see the google [website version](https://developers.google.com/machine-learning/guides/deep-learning-tuning-playbook).

 _This is not an officially supported Google product._